RoninDojo/RoninDojo/README.md

 All donations will go to providing the team with more hardware for implementating new features.

-## FINALLY, a huge Thanks to the Samourai Wallet Dev team!
+## A huge thank you to the Samourai Wallet Dev team.
 ### As long they continue to build we will continue to support!

 Questions, discussion, etc?
 Check out the Telegram groups:

 [Samourai Wallet](https://t.me/SamouraiWallet)